whatbirdisthat/realblog/README.md

 Evolution underpins the software's ability to remain relevant.
 To stay in use, software needs to add and remove features and sometimes split or merge with other software.
-Business *systems* utilise software *ecosystems* and the application of certain survival traits found in observed ecosystems.
+Business *systems* utilise software *ecosystems* and the application of certain survival traits found in observed ecosystems will aid the software in its continued survival.

 ### Agility